Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Introduction

 \section{Introduction}

 After fitting a supervised learning model on available data, one, if not the natural next question is: ``How accurately will the model predict outcomes for new, previously unobserved data points?''
 One of the most common quantities used to answer this question is an estimate of the expected loss of the model prediction on a new data point following the same distribution as the training data, which is referred to as the \emph{generalization} or \emph{prediction} error.
 While it is usually assumed that the available data was sampled from some common distribution, this distribution is almost always unknown.
 A natural estimate of this prediction error would be to evaluate the model under consideration on a dedicated test set -- and to simply estimate the error by averaging, where we rely on the ``law of large numbers''.
-Unfortunately, all data will ultimately be used to construct the final model, so no such dedicated data is typically available, but violating the ``untouched test set'' principle usually leads to optimistically biased estimates of performance in ML.
+Unfortunately, all data will ultimately be used to construct the final model, so no such dedicated data is typically available, but violating the ``untouched test set'' principle usually leads to optimistically biased estimates of performance in machine learning (ML).
 This is where resampling methods become essential.
-Techniques like cross-validation and bootstrapping provide a framework to repeatedly split the available data, making it possible to infer the generalization error by repeatedly splitting the data, fitting a model on training data, predicting on unused test data, and evaluating these predictions before averaging the results.
+Techniques like cross-validation and bootstrapping provide frameworks that make it possible to infer the generalization error by repeatedly splitting the data, fitting a model on training data, predicting on unused test data, and evaluating these predictions before averaging the results.

 As with any point estimate, however, a resampling-based estimate cannot be appropriately interpreted if presented without any information about its precision, often in the form of confidence intervals (CI).
 As we will explain in more detail later, the variability of point estimates for the generalization error (GE) can be especially high, so a CI around it can provide extremely meaningful information.
 The different sources of uncertainty influencing this variability are described in detail in \Cref{subchap:UncertaintySources}.